nmlgc/9xcompat/README.md

 alias <__imp__WrappedTwoParameterFunction@8> = <_ptr_WrappedTwoParameterFunction>
 ```

-This enables MSLU-style static linking at the cost of three LOC per wrapped function.
+This enables MSLU-style static linking at the cost of three LOC per wrapped function.\
+Note that we need these separate pointers because DLL-imported functions are always called indirectly.
+When linking these pre-compiled static libraries, the linker can only rewrite the *address* of these pointers within the `CALL` or `JMP` instruction; it can't change the instructions themselves into their direct equivalents.
+Thus, we can merely point these calls or jumps to different pointers, not to the absolute addresses of the wrapped functions.

 ## Scope